Sue9104/web-manual/interface/user.md

   - [Reviewer: Review Management](reviewer-review-management.md)
   - [All Members: Released Projects](guest-released-projects.md)

-Though all project members can search released translation and open issues in "Released Projects", only owner has the right to resolve issues.
+Though all project members can search released translation and open issues in "Released Projects", only the owner has the right to resolve issues.

 ![](/assets/interface.user.png)